fullerben1993/OpenBypass/README.md

 # Issues

 If you are having issues with this software, feel free to make an issue under the 'Issues' tab with your device model, iOS version, & what was used.
+For quicker support, we recommend joining our Discord server.

 # Contributing